Guantánamo Bay: 14 years of injustice

 Seven years on, the notorious detention centre remains open.

 In the wake of terrorist attacks in the USA on 11 September 2001, the administration – headed by President George Bush – declared a ‘war on terror’.
 He argued that the need to counter terrorism and keep people safe overrode the obligation to respect human rights.

-Guantánamo Bay was established in January 2002 as a place for the US authorities to hold people perceived to be ‘enemy combatants’ in this war on terror.
-The first detainees were transferred to the prison camp on 11 January 2002.
+Guantánamo Bay was established by the United States in January 2002 as a place for the US authorities to hold people perceived to be ‘enemy combatants’ in this war on terror.
+The first detainees were transferred to the prison camp, based in Cuba, on 11 January 2002.

 Illegal detention and unfair trials

 779 men have been taken to the facility since then.
 Of these, only seven have been convicted, including five as a result of pre-trial agreements under which they pleaded guilty in return for the possibility of release from the base.
 These men faced trial by 'military commission'.
 The proceedings did not meet fair trial standards.

 Only one Guantánamo detainee has been transferred to the US mainland for trial in a civilian court.

 There are currently 107 detainees held in the US detention center in Guantánamo Bay, Cuba.
 Of them, 47 have been cleared for transfer, yet still remain behind bars.

 Shaker Aamer was one of the first detainees to arrive at Guantánamo Bay in 2002.
 He was detained in Afghanistan in November 2001 where, according to his account, he was working for a Saudi charity.